Idearia/WordPress-AI-Commander/README.md

 ## Translations (i18n)

+The plugin includes comprehensive internationalization support for both the WordPress admin interface and the mobile app.

+### WordPress Plugin Translation
 Translation files are in the `languages` directory.
 Useful commands:

 - **Generate POT template**: `wp i18n make-pot . languages/ai-commander.pot --domain=ai-commander --exclude=vendor,node_modules,mobile`
 - **Compile PO to MO files**: `wp i18n make-mo languages/`
 - **Create JSON files for JS**: `wp i18n make-json languages/ --no-purge`

+The mobile app fetches UI-facing strings from the `translations` endpoint; these strings are translated like the WordPress plugin strings, via the `.po` files in the `languages` directory.

 ## Frequently Asked Questions